 The punishments depend on the facts surrounding the previous convictions.
 A violation under this statute can range from a first-degree misdemeanor which punishable up to 365 days in jail with a $1,000 fine to a third-degree felony which is punishable up to 5 years in prison and a $5,000 fine.Contact the Law Office of Roger P. Foley, P.A.

-If you have been charged with this crime, call today to schedule a free initial consultation so we can discuss the facts surrounding your case.
+If you have been charged with this crime, call today to schedule a free 20 minute phone consultation so we can discuss the facts surrounding your case.
 If is important that you tell us everything you can about your case.
 We will craft a defense strategy for your case based upon the facts you give us.
 This defense strategy will be important in negotiating with the prosecutor to not file your case or to not prosecute your case.
 If the prosecutor does not want to negotiate, we can argue your case to the judge or before a jury.
 In all situations, we are ready to handle your case.
 Call today so we can start to help you.